Düsseldorf, Fair room, Guesthouse Hegger in Meerbusch

 Sights:

-Old town: (U-Bahn station Heinrich-Heine-Allee) called „the longest bar in the world“ with its 260 pubs and bars packed together into only one square kilometre.
-Particularly worth seeing is the „Schlossturm“ castle tower, Carlsplatz with its fruit and vegetable market as well as the Düsseldorf city hall „Rathaus“.
+Old Town: (U-Bahn-Station Heinrich-Heine-Allee) called „the longest bar in the world“ with its 260 pubs and bars packed together in only one square kilometer.
+Particularly worth seeing are the „Schlossturm“ castle tower, Carlsplatz with its Fruit and Vegetable Market as well as the Düsseldorf City Hall „Rathaus“.

 Shopping:

-Königsallee is Düsseldorf’s magnificent boulevard; also worthwhile is a visit to the Kö-Center and the arcade Schadowarkaden as well as a stroll down Schadowstraße with its many shops.
+The Königsallee is Düsseldorfs magnificent Boulevard; Also worthwhile is a visit to the Kö-Center and the Schadowarkaden as well as a stroll down the Schadowstraße with its many shops.

-The bus starts at Kö-Graben in front of Commerzbank
+The Bus starts at Kö-Graben in front of the „Commerzbank“.

 Miscellaneous:

-The following places are well worth a visit and much more: a visit to Schloss Benrath, a stroll through the media ports, a meal on the TV- tower-restaurant at a height of 172 meter, as well as a visit to many museums and theaters etc.
+The following places are well worth a visit and much more: a visit to Schloss Benrath, a stroll through the media ports, a meal at the TV-tower-restaurant at a height of 172 meters, as well as a visit to many museums and theaters etc.

-The state capital is around 14 kilometers from our house and may be reached by car via the A57/52 and A57/A44 respectively in around 10 to 15 minutes.
-The streets /underground trains – U 70, U 74, U 76 (stops 5 minutes) require around 25 minutes to the main railway station.
-By regional train from Meerbusch-Osterath railway station, one is at Düsseldorf main railway station in around 15 minutes.
+The State Capital is around 14 Kilometers from our house and may be reached by Car via the A57/52 and A57/A44 respectively in around 10 to 15 minutes.
+The Street/underground trains U 70 and U 76 (stops 5 Minutes) require around 25 minutes to the Main Railway Station.
+By regional train from Meerbusch Osterath Railway Station, one is at Düsseldorf Main Railway Station in around 15 minutes.

-Also, the Düsseldorf trade fair or the Merkur-Spielarena can be reached easily by car and public transport from our Fair room.
-The price for public transport will be 6.40 € yet.
-Holder of Fair tickets can use the public transport for free
+Also, the Düsseldorf Trade fair or the Merkur-Spielarena can be reached easily by car or public transport from our Fair room in Meerbusch.
+The price for public transport will yet be € 6.40.
+Holder of Fair–Tickets can use the public transport for free.

 More Information:

-More information can be found in the Internet under the homepage www.duesseldorf.de
+More Information can be found on the Internet under the Homepage www.duesseldorf.de.

 Düsseldorf – Old town with castle tower